DPascuttini/chat-app-algebra/README.md

 # chat-app-algebra
-Building a chat app using react, typescript and scaledrone
+Chat app built using react, typescript and scaledrone as a final project for Algebra University College.

-In development